An algebra over the operad of posets and structural binomial identities: Representability of posets

 \begin{enumerate} \item The series $f(x)$ admits a unique description

-where the coefficients $a_j$ are non-negative integers. \item The number $i$ is the number of elements in a maximal chain in $X$. \item The number $k$ is the number of elements in $X$. \item The difference $d=k-i$ is the Betti number of $X$, equal to the number of times the character $D$ occurs in $w$. \item The difference $m=i-2d-1$ is the number of times the character $\mu$ occurs in $w$. \item The number $m+1$ is the number of leaves in the tree $w$. \item $\sum_{u=1}^{k}(-1)^{k-u}a_u=1$ \item The first coefficient $a_i$ admits a factorization $a_i=\prod_{j=1}^d t_j$ where for any $t_j\geq 1$ there are $r_{t_j},s_{t_j},$ and $u_{t_j}$, so that $(r_{t_j}, t_j,s_{t_j},u_{t_j})$ is an input of $D$ in the evaluation $w(1,1,1,1)$. \end{enumerate} \end{proposition} \begin{proof} We shall give a proof of each item. \begin{enumerate} \item This was proved in Remark~\ref{rmk:addition-mu-d}.
+where the coefficients $a_j$ are non-negative integers. \item The number $i$ is the number of elements in a maximal chain in $P$. \item The number $k$ is the number of elements in $P$. \item The difference $d=k-i$ is the Betti number of $P$, equal to the number of times the character $D$ occurs in $w$. \item The difference $m=i-2d-1$ is the number of times the character $*$ occurs in $w$. \item The number $m+1$ is the number of leaves in the tree $w$. \item $\sum_{u=1}^{k}(-1)^{k-u}a_u=1$. \item The first coefficient $a_i$ admits a factorization $a_i=\prod_{j=1}^d t_j$ with the following property.
+For any $t_j\geq 1$ there are $r_{t_j},s_{t_j},$ and $u_{t_j}$ with $t_j<u_{t_j}$, so that when we evaluate the word $w$ on $\zetaf[1]$ then $r_{t_j}\zetaf[t_j]+\cdots+s_{t_j}\zetaf[u_{t_j}]$ is an input of some $D$. \end{enumerate} \end{proposition} \begin{proof} We shall give a proof of each item. \begin{enumerate} \item Follows from Proposition~\ref{prop:closed1} and Equation~\eqref{eq:*}.

-\item If $\mu$ appears in $w$, it concatenates subposets of any maximal chain.
+\item If $*$ appears in $w$, it concatenates subposets of any maximal chain.
 If $D$ appears in $w$, it adds a maximum and a minimum point to the maximal chain in the input poset, which is a subposet of any maximal chain.

-We conclude from Equation~\eqref{eqn:d} and Equation~\eqref{eqn:mu} that when we evaluate $w$, the lowest term counts the number of points in a maximal chain.
+We conclude from Proposition~\ref{prop:closed1} and Equation~\eqref{eq:*} that when we evaluate $w$, the lowest term counts the number of points in a maximal chain.